 Chomsky provides no evidence supporting these claims and at least some readers may have a different experience concerning their use of language.
 Worse, there is not even an attempt to specify a function of language 'in the way biologists do when they look at other organs of the body'.
 Instead, Chomsky admits his only identifiable proposal was not serious.
 McGilvray fails to ask for a serious proposal and allows Chomsky to continue his musings: "It's perfectly true that language is used for communication.
 But everything you do is used for communication - your hairstyle, your mannerisms, your walk, and so on and so forth.
-So sure, language is also used for communication"
+So sure, language is also used for communication."
 (Chomsky, p.
 12).
-Again, there is no evidence supporting this assertion.
+Again, there is no research is cited supporting this assertion.
+It seems to be based on personal experience.
 Presumably Chomsky never walks alone, never grimaces at his mirror image, and cannot imagine a person styling her hair for her own enjoyment.
 Presumably he is also unaware of fellow humans who do not do everything for communication.
 His speculations continue: